 has worked for Protozoa Pictures, Participant Media, Ebertfest, and on several independent film and photography projects.
 In 2016, she attended the Weymouth Writer’s-in-Residence program.
 Her screenplay "The Patio" was selected for competition at The Oaxaca Film Festival and her visual work has been published in Park City Magazine, and appeared on Juxtapoz and other online publications.
 Her latest project, “The Stillness Between” is forthcoming.

-In 2014, Jasmine graduated magna cum laude from the University of Southern California School of Cinematic Arts where she earned an MFA in Film & Television Production, Screenwriting.
-In 2011, she graduated magna cum laude from the University of Iowa where she earned a BA in English Literature, Creative Writing.
-In 2005, she took creative writing courses at UCLA’s Writer’s Extension Program where she was mentored by the late Les Plesko.
+In 2014, Jasmine graduated magna cum laude from the University of Southern California School of Cinematic Arts where she holds an MFA in Film & Television Production, Screenwriting.
+In 2011, she graduated magna cum laude from the University of Iowa where she holds a BA in English Literature, Creative Writing.
+In 2005, she took creative writing courses at UCLA’s Writer’s Extension Program and was mentored by the late Les Plesko.

-Since 2005, Jasmine has volunteered for organizations that serve children.
-Her efforts include documenting a mural project at a summer camp in Jerusalem for Project Harmony and Arts by the People, and building a classroom in the Rocinha favela for Dos Hermanos.
+For over a decade, Jasmine has volunteered for organizations that serve children.
+Her efforts include building a classroom in the Rocinha favela for Dos Hermanos, documenting a mural project for Arab and Jewish Youth in Jerusalem for Project Harmony and Arts by the People, and tutoring youth for Meals on Wheels.

 Jasmine is an avid traveler with an eye for the mysterious and vast spaces that dwarf the viewer, evoking the magnitude and wonder of Life.
 In 2009, she embarked on a six month, solo-backpacking travel from Antarctica to the Galapagos Islands and blogged about the experience at In The Backyard.
 She is drawn to honest storytelling and candid photography.